Variation-aware Vision Token Dropping for Faster Large Vision-Language Models: Experiments

-\textbf{Effects of Progressive Token Dropping.} We investigate the impact of two token pruning strategies on V$^2$Drop: progressive token dropping and one-time dropping.
-As shown in Figure~\ref{fig:ablation3}, the progressive dropping strategy demonstrates substantial improvements over one-time dropping, achieving gains of \textbf{5.9\%} and \textbf{9.3\%} on the comprehensive benchmark MME and the hallucination evaluation dataset POPE, respectively.
-These results validate that progressive token dropping more effectively preserves critical visual information through its gradual selection mechanism, mitigating the risk of prematurely discarding important features that is inherent in one-time dropping approaches.
-It maintains model performance while reducing computational overhead.
+\textbf{Effects of Progressive Token Dropping.} We investigate the impact of two token pruning strategies on V$^2$Drop: progressive dropping and one-time dropping.
+As shown in Figure~\ref{fig:ablation3}, progressive dropping outperforms one-time dropping, achieving gains of \textbf{5.9\%} and \textbf{9.3\%} on MME and POPE, respectively.
+These results validate that progressive dropping more effectively preserves visual information through gradual selection, mitigating the risk of prematurely discarding important features while reducing computational overhead.